How to Save a Monstera With Yellow Leaves

 • Pots without drainage holes in the base, causing water to pool around the roots

-• Saucers, trays and decorative outer pots underneath the monstera’s pot, which prevents excess water from draining effectively.
+• Saucers, trays, and decorative outer pots underneath the monstera’s pot prevent excess water from draining effectively.

-How to Save a Monstera With Yellow with Drooping Leaves
+How I Save Monstera with Yellow, Drooping Leaves

-• Reduce how often you water the monstera, allowing the top inch or so of the soil to dry out between bouts of watering.
-This replicates the typical conditions of the well draining soil in the monstera’s native environment, meeting the water requirements whilst mitigating the risk of root rot.
-Feel the soil with your finger to detect when the top inch feels dry, before watering, to establish the optimal watering schedule for monstera plants in your climate.
+• I reduce how often I water the monstera, allowing the top inch or so of the soil to dry out between bouts of watering.
+This replicates the typical conditions of the well-draining soil in the monstera’s native environment, meeting the water requirements whilst mitigating the risk of root rot.
+I feel the soil with my finger to detect when the top inch feels dry before I water again to establish the optimal watering schedule for monstera plants in my climate.

-• Repot the monstera into a pot terracotta, or clay pot, with a drainage hole in the base.
-Whilst monstera can grow in any pot that has a drainage hole, terracotta and clay pots are best as they are porous which allows the monstera’s potting soil to dry out more evenly, which helps to mitigate the affects of overwatering and root rot.
+• I re-pot the monstera into a pot terracotta, or clay pot, with a drainage hole in the base.
+Whilst monstera can grow in any pot that has a drainage hole, I prefer terracotta and clay pots as they are porous which allows the monstera’s potting soil to dry out more evenly, which helps to mitigate the effects of overwatering and root rot.

-• Empty any saucers, trays or decorative outer pots of excess water after watering the monstera.
-Excess water can pool around the bottom of the pot and prevent water from the soil, draining properly, which creates the boggy conditions that promote root rot and yellowing leaves.
+• After watering the monstera, I advise you to empty any saucers, trays, or decorative outer pots of excess water.
+Excess water can pool around the bottom of the pot and prevent water from the soil from draining properly, which creates boggy conditions that promote root rot and yellowing leaves.

-• If the soil is draining slowly, take the monstera, out of the pot and inspect the roots.
+• If the soil is draining slowly, I take the monstera out of the pot and inspect the roots.
 Healthy roots should appear whitish (note the roots may be somewhat discolored brown from the soil) and feel firm, without a notable smell.
-If the roots are brown and mushy, with a bad smell then this indicates root rot.
-Snip any diseased root rots back to healthy growth with a sterile pair of pruners.
-Swipe the pruners with a cloth soaked in disinfectant between each snip, to prevent potentially spreading fungal pathogens to otherwise healthy monstera roots.
+If the roots are brown and mushy, with a bad smell, then this indicates root rot.
+I snip any diseased root rots back to healthy growth with a sterile pair of pruners.
+I must emphasize it is important to swipe the pruners with a cloth soaked in disinfectant between each snip to prevent potentially spreading fungal pathogens to otherwise healthy monstera roots.

-• Repot the monstera in new potting soil and avoid firming the soil around the root ball.
-Monstera need the soil to be well draining so adding grit or perlite to the potting mix can be useful to improve drainage and mitigate the risk of root rot.
-Avoid firming the potting soil around the monstera too hard as this pushes oxygen out of the soil and prevents water from draining efficiently which can cause the monstera’s leaves to turn yellow and droop.
+• I re-pot the monstera in new potting soil and avoid firming the soil around the root ball.
+Monstera needs the soil to be well draining, so adding grit or perlite to the potting mix can be useful to improve drainage and mitigate the risk of root rot.
+Avoid firming the potting soil around the monstera too hard, as this pushes oxygen out of the soil and prevents water from draining efficiently, which can cause the monstera’s leaves to turn yellow and droop.

-If the roots look and feel firm and plump, then it may just be that the excessive moisture in the soil was interfering root respiration, which prevents the roots drawing up moisture and nutrients.
+If the roots look and feel firm and plump, then I find it is usually the case that excessive soil moisture interferes with root respiration, which prevents the roots from drawing up moisture and nutrients.

-Once the soil has had a chance to dry out somewhat, the roots can function properly again and the monstera can be saved.
+Once the soil has had a chance to dry out somewhat, the roots can function properly again, and the monstera my monsters perk up.

-However if the monstera starts to look progressively worse, then it is likely that the roots are rotting, at which point it can be very difficult to revive the plant.
+However, if the monstera starts to look progressively worse, then I’m afraid it is likely that the roots are rotting, at which point it can be very difficult to revive the plant.

 Watch this YouTube video for how to propagate monstera from leaf cuttings to save your monstera: